 - Export Licence (and its English translation) from the originating country, or a confirmation from the originating country that they do not control the re-transfer of the software or technology

 - End-User Statement for Strategic Trade Scheme Individual Permit from the party that you are transmitting the software/technology to

 - Other relevant supporting documents

-Step 3: Submit the completed form and supporting documents to us by email, fax or post.
+Step 3: Submit the completed form and supporting documents.

 Applying for an ITT Bulk Permit